Berzelius Symposium 111: Acute and Chronic Heart Failure

 07.30-08.00 Coffee

-Treatment of Congestive Heart Failure
+Treatment of Chronic Heart Failure

-08.15-08.45 CHF and Drugs – What Evidence and for Whom?
+08.15-08.45 CHF and Drugs – what Evidence and for what?

 Lars Lund, Cardiology, Karolinska, Stockholm

-08.45-09.15 CHF and Devices – Which Patient, When and How?
+08.45-09.15 CHF and devices – which patient, when and how?

 Cecilia Linde, Cardiology, Karolinska, Stockholm

-09.15-09.45 Heart Failure and Valve Diseases – When Is Intervention or Surgery Preferred?
+09.15-09.45 Heart Failure and valve diseases – when Is intervention or surgery preferred?

 Anders Jeppsson, Surgery, Sahlgrenska, Gothenburg